Family travel insurance

 • Emergency dental treatment

-When you protect your family with Southern Cross Travel Insurance, you also gain access to our worldwide emergency assistance team, who are available for advice and assistance 24 hours a day, 7 days a week.
+When you protect your family with Southern Cross Travel Insurance, you also gain access to our worldwide emergency assistance team, who are available for emergency assistance 24 hours a day, 7 days a week.

 Kids travelling

 We know that with flights, accommodation, tours and transport, the costs of a family holiday can really add up.
-That’s why we offer free travel insurance for your dependent children who are included on your policy.
+That’s why there's no extra cost for kids (dependent children aged 20 and under who are included on your policy.

 Pre-existing medical conditions and high value items aren’t automatically covered by this policy.
 This means if your kids need cover for these, you may need to pay an additional premium.
 To find out if we’re able to offer you cover, you’ll need to let us know about any pre-existing medical conditions and high value items during the application process.